Loading…

 Every musical sound contains quieter, higher tones hidden inside it.
 These are called overtones.
 The perfect fifth is the very first new tone hidden inside any note you play — your ear already knows it before anyone names it.
 That is why this interval has sounded right to people on every continent for thousands of years.

-Full Curriculum (ages 13+) — the complete adult method as written.
+Gradus Composers (ages 14+) — the complete method as written.

 A student can switch tiers at any time from Settings.
 The progress carries with them.